oneduo/nova-file-manager/docs/access-control.md

                     if (!$request->user()?->can('delete-folder', ['folder' => $request->input('path')])) {

                         throw ValidationException::withMessages([
-                            // folder for directory operations, and file for file operations
+                            // folder for folder operations, and file for file operations
                             // must return a string[]
                             'folder' => [
                                 'You are not allowed to delete this folder',